There are 18 popular types of engineering, which we’ll explore while answering four burning questions with added tidbits:

 - Advancing AR: Making work simpler through augmented reality.

 - Blockchain: Enhancing blockchain technology for widespread adoption.

 - Global software adoption: Making software accessible to everyone, everywhere.

 - Visual programming: Opening up programming to a wider audience by making it more visual.

 Wrap up Over the 18 Types of Engineering

-Summing up, I hope you learned something about these amazing types of engineering.
-Also, you gained a better understanding of how to be an engineer.
+I hope you’ve learned something about these incredible types of engineering and got a taste of what it takes to become an engineer.

 Which types of engineering most interest you?
-Which of the types of engineering do you think will advance the most in the next 100 years?
-Also, do you envision any new types of engineering in the future?
+Which do you think will advance the most in the next 100 years?
+And can you envision any new types of engineering in the future?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER